Fendriz/Torgeir-Haugum-js-frameworks-ma-1-level-2/README.md

     const PINK = "F1B3DB";
     ```
     `sizes:` Use sizes in pixels as seen in the predefined settings.
     `fadeTime`  This is the time in milliseconds.
-Fadeing from 0.5 opacity -> 1.
+Fades from 0.5 opacity -> 1.
     <br>
 ![settings](markdownImages/settings.gif)